purescript/survey/SKETCH.md

 Activities:

 - *Official* PureScript community forums or chats (the PureScript Discourse or the PureScript Discord)
-- *Unofficial* PureScript community forums or chats (e.g., reddit.com/r/purescript, Hacker News, the PureScriptPureScript Zulip, etc.)
+- *Unofficial* PureScript community forums or chats (e.g. reddit.com/r/purescript, Hacker News, the #purescript channel on the FP Slack, etc.)
 - Attending a conference where PureScript is discussed or presented
 - Attending a meetup or local community event where PureScript is discussed or presented
-- Discussion (issues, pull requests, etc.) on a repository *inside* the purescript GitHub organization
+- Discussion (issues, pull requests, etc.) on a repository *inside* the PureScript GitHub organization
-- Discussion (issues, pull requests, etc.) on a repository *outside* of the purescript GitHub organization
+- Discussion (issues, pull requests, etc.) on a repository *outside* of the PureScript GitHub organization

 Choices: